Patty Hopkins

 Patricia Ann Hopkins, Lady Hopkins, (née Wainwright; born 1942), is an English architect and joint winner, along with her husband Sir Michael Hopkins, of the 1994 Royal Gold Medal for Architecture.

 Early life

 Hopkins was born in Stoke on Trent, Staffordshire, to Shelagh (née Barry, 1909–2003) and Denys Wainwight (1908–2008).
 Both parents were doctors, and on her father's side her grandfather was an architect and grandmother a general practitioner.

 Hopkins was educated at Wycombe Abbey boarding school in Buckinghamshire.
 After considering a career in science, she opted to take the entrance exam to enrol at London's Architectural Association, in 1959 becoming one of five women out of 60 students.
-At age 20 she married fellow AA student, Michael Hopkins in Newcastle-under-Lyme, after which they lived in Suffolk until 1970 before moving to North London.
+At age 20 she married fellow AA student, Michael Hopkins, after which they lived in Suffolk until 1970 before moving to North London.